 I don't even know if it was in the news, barely.

-all right um the airbnb co-founder joe gabia who is one of the people who helped on um a doge, by the way, but he tells about his transition from being a lifelong Democrat to a Trump backer.
+But he tells us about his transition from being a lifelong Democrat to a Trump backer.

 And he talks about how Trump's approach to the border was the main thing that sold him because he just thought it was insane that you would open the border.

-Imagine being a billionaire, you know, founding Airbnb and knowing that it was just being destroyed by opening the border along with everything else.
+And imagine being a billionaire, you know, founding Airbnb and knowing that it was just being destroyed by opening the border, along with everything else.

-So apparently that got him interested enough to sort of sort of look into the whole Trump phenomenon a little deeper.
+So apparently that got him interested enough to sort of look into the whole Trump phenomenon a little deeper.

 And he liked that RFK Jr. was part of the package.